How Couples Can Keep from Growing Apart in Marriage - Crosswalk Couples Devotional - December 9

 Most marriages go through times where couples experience difficulty in their relationships.
 Times where being married doesn’t come as easy, where disagreements arise, and phases where a husband and wife don’t feel like they’re both on the same page, or have the same goals and desires in life.

-Behind it may be a husband or wife who has grown in ways the other spouse doesn’t like or feels threaten by.
+Behind it may be a husband or wife who has grown in ways the other spouse doesn’t like or feels threatened by.
 In others, one may be unwilling to go along with something the other partner wants to pursue, causing hearts to harden and to believe their spouse is holding them back.
 In other marriages, it’s used as a reason for a wayward or selfish spouse to look beyond marriage for new opportunities.

 So how can couples keep from growing apart?
 By seeing you as a couple, as one flesh.